 What is skills mapping?

-Skill mapping is defined as “creating a visual representation of the skills needed to perform well in any given role and comparing that with the existing skills held by employees throughout the organisation.
+Skill mapping is defined as “creating a visual representation of the skills needed to perform well in any given role - and comparing that with the existing skills held by employees throughout an organisation.
 This comparison allows gaps to be identified and remedied.”

 Does anyone need additional formal training in an area?
 Or skills mapping can often highlight opportunities for internal training.
 Perhaps another employee has a certain skillset that can help another employee within the business brush up on their knowledge within a certain area.